MilonLemon/Corda/README.md

 # How it works

-* If you are Library1 you can lend books to users by going to this adress:
+* If you are Library1 you can lend books to users by going to this address:

 http://localhost:10050/lendBook?library=Library1&user=User1&author=A_S_Pushkin&title=Eugene_Onegin